Ready or not, my worst to best about Pearl Jam's discography is below. Of course, updated to the new album Dark Matter.

 10. "Riot Act" (2002)

 A transitional album for the band.
-There are lots of amazing songs like Save You, Love Boat Captain, and I Am Mine, just to name three, but there are lots of others like You Are, Help Help, Get Right, just... meh.
+There are amazing songs like Save You, Love Boat Captain, and I Am Mine, just to name three (in general I really like the first part), but there are lots of others like You Are, Help Help, Get Right, just... meh.
 I really like the production on this one, though.

 9. "Lightning Bolt" (2013)